-Any travel doctor can help you out, so get sorted before you leave.
+Any travel doctor can help you out, so get sorted with a Cholera vaccination before you leave.

-The rate of HIV/AIDS infection in Zimbabwe is very high - 15% of the population has the virus.
+The rate of HIV/AIDS infection in Zimbabwe is very high.
+In 2016, UNAIDS stated that approximately 1,300,000 people were living with HIV/AIDS in the country, however new infections and deaths have continued to decrease since 2010.
 You should exercise appropriate precautions if engaging in activities that expose you to risk of infection.

 Few Zimbabweans with HIV receive the treatment they need to survive, and few hospitals are equipped to provide adequate care.
 This means that up to 3,500 people die from AIDS-related illness each week.

 First rule, don't rush into any unknown waterways.
 You wouldn't do it at home, so the same drill applies in Africa.